 “Now, if Congress wants to have a debate about maybe we shouldn’t go out to dinner next time, maybe we should go to a more modest restaurant, that’s fine,” Obama said.
 He referred 26 times to the U.S. “paying its bills.”

 Geithner, National Economic Council Director Gene Sperling and senior Obama adviser Valerie Jarrett held a conference call yesterday with more than three dozen business leaders to discuss the president’s deficit-reduction plans, according to a White House official.
-Participants included Goldman Sachs Group Inc. (GS) Chief Executive Officer Lloyd Blankfein, AT&T Inc. (T) CEO Randall Stephenson and Xerox Corp.
-(XRX) CEO Ursula Burns, said the official, who asked not to be named in describing the call.
+Participants included Goldman Sachs Group Inc. (GS:US) Chief Executive Officer Lloyd Blankfein, AT&T Inc. (T:US) CEO Randall Stephenson and Xerox Corp.
+(XRX:US) CEO Ursula Burns, said the official, who asked not to be named in describing the call.

 Chris Rupkey, chief financial economist at Bank of Tokyo- Mitsubishi UFJ Ltd. in New York, said Obama is “putting the warning out there to get Congress to move on this, but we doubt there will be an agreement before the last minute,” as was the case with the budget deal reached Jan.
 1.